-As part of the business case officials should:

-- develop a logic model that maps the relationships between the rationale for the grant and a grant's expected inputs, activities, outputs, outcomes and benefits - develop a theory of change, which describes the causal links between the inputs, outputs, outcomes and benefits, as well as the assumptions regarding these links.
+As part of the business case officials should develop a logic model32 that maps the relationships between the rationale for the grant and a grant's expected inputs, activities, outputs, outcomes and benefits.

 For smaller grant opportunities, a formal business case may not be required, but these components should still be considered in grant planning.